ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     21.3.
 Implement basic logging and error handling (Completed) 21.4.
 Write end-to-end tests for CLI application (Not Started)

+## Phase 5: Vector Database Integration (New)

+22. Research and select an appropriate embedded vector database (e.g., Qdrant, Chroma)
+23. Implement VectorStore interface
+    23.1.
+Define methods for storing, updating, and querying vector embeddings 23.2.
+Implement concrete VectorStore using the selected embedded database 23.3.
+Write unit tests for VectorStore implementation
+24. Integrate VectorStore with StateManager
+    24.1.
+Update StateManager to use VectorStore for efficient information retrieval 24.2.
+Modify relevant components to leverage VectorStore capabilities 24.3.
+Write integration tests for VectorStore and StateManager interaction

+## Phase 6: Tiered LLM Approach Implementation (New)

+25. Define TieredLLM interface
+    25.1.
+Implement methods for processing requests at different tiers 25.2.
+Create concrete implementations for at least two tiers (e.g., GPT-3.5-turbo and GPT-4) 25.3.
+Write unit tests for TieredLLM implementations
+26. Integrate TieredLLM with existing LLM-related components 26.1.
+Update DirectionGenerator to use TieredLLM 26.2.
+Modify SufficiencyEvaluator to leverage tiered approach 26.3.
+Implement logic to determine appropriate LLM tier for different tasks 26.4.
+Write integration tests for TieredLLM integration

-## Phase 5: LLM-Specific Enhancements (Not Started)
+## Phase 7: LLM-Specific Enhancements

-22. Implement LLMOutputFormatter
+27. Implement LLMOutputFormatter
-23. Implement LLMInteractionManager
+28. Implement LLMInteractionManager
-24. Implement LLMContextProvider
+29. Implement LLMContextProvider
-25. Implement LLMTaskBreakdown
+30. Implement LLMTaskBreakdown
-26. Implement LLMReasoningPrompter
+31. Implement LLMReasoningPrompter
-27. Integrate LLM-specific components into WorkflowDirector
+32. Integrate LLM-specific components into WorkflowDirector
-28. Enhance SufficiencyEvaluator with LLM components
+33. Enhance SufficiencyEvaluator with LLM components

+## Phase 8: Caching and Optimization

+34. Implement caching mechanisms for LLM computations
+35. Optimize VectorStore usage for quick context retrieval
+36. Implement cache invalidation and update strategies
+37. Write performance tests and optimize as needed

-## Phase 6: Documentation and Refinement (Not Started)
+## Phase 9: Documentation and Refinement

-29. Implement DocumentationManager
+38. Implement DocumentationManager
-30. Implement ProjectStateReporter
+39. Implement ProjectStateReporter
-31. Implement ContextAwarePromptGenerator
+40. Implement ContextAwarePromptGenerator
-32. Implement CrossReferenceManager
+41. Implement CrossReferenceManager
-33. Refine and optimize all components
+42. Refine and optimize all components
-34. Complete system documentation
+43. Complete system documentation
-35. Conduct final system testing
+44. Conduct final system testing

 This implementation plan follows a DDD and TDD approach, with each component being designed, implemented, and tested incrementally.
-The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements.
+The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements, including the new vector database and tiered LLM approach.

 Next steps:
 1. Complete the integration tests for WorkflowDirector
-2. Start implementing the main CLI application
+2. Finish implementing the main CLI application
-3. Begin work on LLM-specific enhancements
+3. Begin research and implementation of the embedded vector database integration
+4. Start designing the tiered LLM approach